 8. Add little extras.

-Once you’ve learned how to stage a house and yours looks perfect, add some finishing touches.
+Once you’ve learned how to stage a house and yours looks perfect, add some finishing touches inside.
 People love to see fresh flowers in vases, a bowl of fresh fruit on the kitchen counter, and folded towels in the bathroom.
 If you’re living in your home while selling, you can keep your nice extras in a closet so they’re ready to go quickly when your real estate agent calls to say a buyer is on the way.